RozbehSharahi/shortcuts/README.md

     }
 ])

-// after save of your new todo you can call pop to jump to the pack before shortPacker.pop(); // now the first pack with Esc to logout is active again. :)
+// In order to jump back to the initial shortcuts just pop the pack shortPacker.pop(); // now the first pack with Esc to logout is active again. :)
 ```

 ## Know issues